- I'm Doing...

 10. Use a slip knot to tie together the two long pieces of floss at the top of the head and hang to dry.
 In just a few hours, all those lovely little shredded bits will curl and twist.

-11. I like to let mine dry a couple days before adding eyes.
-Use a felt tip marker to draw eyes; or try using the marker to color a couple Avery dots black and then glue on!
+11. Use a felt tip marker (thin point works best) to draw eyes; or try using the marker to color a couple Avery dots black and then glue on!
 Add a bit of black yarn around the neck if you like.

 You now have ghosts haunting your house!!